 The missions initiate a new era for the top sectors.
 Since 2011, entrepreneurs, scientists and the government have joined forces in nine top sectors concerning agri & food, chemistry, creative industry, energy, life sciences & health, high tech systems & materials, water & maritime industry, horticulture & starting materials and logistics.
 Their efforts are aimed at strengthening the economy through innovations, capitalising on international opportunities, improving human capital and investing into scientific research.
 This partnership will be continued.

 Missions are helping the top sectors to join forces, even more than before.
 Among the new features of this policy is also the creation of new markets.
 To ensure that innovations can be widely applied and made available for purchase.
 If necessary, the government may also act as a launching customer.
 By including market challengers, innovative entrepreneurs and different regions, the mission-driven policy will be applied more widely with a greater chance of success.

-- An entirely carbon-free electricity system by 2050.
+- An entirely carbon-neutral / climate neutral electricity system by 2050.

 - Zero-emission mobility of people and goods by 2050.